RENETTA GARRISON TULL, PH.D.

 - University System of Maryland (USM – 12 Institutions) Director for Graduate and Professional Pipeline Development, and Special Assistant to the USM Senior Vice Chancellor for Academic Affairs (On detail part-time from UMBC)

-- Associate Vice Provost, Graduate Student Development & Postdoctoral Affairs, University of Maryland Baltimore County (UMBC: An Honors University in Maryland)
+- Associate Vice Provost, Strategic Initiatives, University of Maryland Baltimore County (UMBC: An Honors University in Maryland)

 An effective administrator with research interests in international STEM education, America’s competitiveness, and equal access to higher education.
 Technical interests and work are in the areas of speech related applications to medicine, engineering and technology; interests also include accessible technology resources for persons with disabilities.
 Diverse work and leadership skills are demonstrated through experience with universities, technology councils, Fortune 500 and start-up companies, medical facilities, and government projects.